 • Are you insured?

 A contractor should have, at the very least, general liability and workers’ compensation insurance.
 In the event that your home or your property is damaged while the contractor is performing his or her job, general liability insurance will protect you.
 If the contractor gets injured while working on your property, workers’ compensation insurance will protect you from being held liable.
 If the contractor does not have these two types of insurance, that’s a red flag and you should move on to the next candidate.
 Trying to find Epoxy Flooring in Connecticut can be very difficult, which is why nothing beats that feeling when you find a great one that is insured and has high ratings.
 When we needed to facilitate new hire orientation for 30 new employees, we contacted an onboarding company to help and get them ready to start working.

 • What is the history of your business?

 Find out how long the prospective contractor has been in business and what type of experience he or she has working on a project like yours.
 You can also inquire about any professional organizations that the contractor belongs to, such as a Central vacuum company long island, as this can further illustrate his or her level of professionalism and the quality of the work that he or she will perform.

 • Is your work guaranteed?

 A contractor should always guarantee the work that he or she does, and should provide you with a written document of that guarantee.
+If you are remodeling your kitchen look for shades St James for help picking out the perfect shades for the room.
 The guarantee should be detailed and clear.
 Never, ever accept a verbal agreement.
 When I decided to put new shingles on our roof, I had a Long Island dumpster rental delivered to our house to make clean up easy.

 • Can you detail your bid?